TonyGermaneri/canvas-datagrid/README.md

 Attributes
 ==========
-Attributes are the values that you can pass
+Attributes are the basic properties set during instantiation.
+Think of HTML attributes.
 Attributes can be set during instantiation or after by setting `grid.attributes`.
 Setting an attribute will automatically call `draw`.

+    var grid = canvasDataGrid({
+            // Every value here is an attribute
+        });

+    // all attributes can be accessed here after instantiation grid.attributes

 parentNode
 ----------